JStoresund/notes-V25/krypto/_krypto.md

     - SHA = Secura Hash Algorithm
     - Both have 160 bit output
     - SHA-0 broken
-    - Sha-1 fisrt collision found in 2017
+    - Sha-1 first collision found in 2017
   - SHA-2 family
     - Several members
     - Developed in response to attack on MD5 and SHA-1